EMPLOYMENT MEDIATION/ WORKPLACE INVESTIGATIONS/ FACILIATED DIALOGUES/ WORKPLACE TRAINING **213-584-2050*

 Contact Moxie about Workplace Investigations Today

 Have an employee complaint?
 Be proactive.
 Contact us at Moxie Mediation today to discuss how we can help with your third party neutral workplace investigations needs.
-Attorney Lindsey Wagner, AWI-CH, is a Certificate Holder in Workplace Investigations from the Association of Workplace Investigators and has years of employment law experience.
+Attorney Lindsey Wagner, AWI-CH, is a Certificate Holder in Workplace Investigations from the Association of Workplace Investigators and Attorney Jessica Homer has years of investigative experience.

 Attorney Lindsey Wagner is an experienced California, Florida and Ohio workplace investigation lawyer.